 If you have any concerns or questions, feel free to telephone me at the Reading Muhlenberg Career and Technology Center: 610-921-7300.
-Thank you for your attention to this matter.
+Thank you for your attention to this matter

 Student Name: Date:

-to engage in the physical Program at Reading Muhlenberg Career and Technology
+me)

-Listed below are any health or physical concerns that may hamper his/her physical training.
+Listed below are any health or physic cal concerns that may hamper his/her physical training.

 Asthma: Heart Ailments:

+Medications Taken:

+Other Health Concerns:

-Parent/Guardian Signature Data
+Parent/Guardian Signature: Date: